 Key Benefits of Using WordPress

-1. It’s Suitable for Everyone
+1. WordPress is Suitable for Everyone

-WordPress started as just a blogging platform, but has since evolved into a full content management system.
+WordPress started as just a blogging platform but has since evolved into a full content management system.
 You can create a blog, personal website, business website, eCommerce website, business directory, Q&A website, religious, portfolio, online communities with WordPress easily.

 2. Simple & Easy to Use Interface